etagwerker/etagwerker.com/_posts/2016-04-21-If-you-don-t-know-where-you-are.markdown

 ---
-title: If you don’t know where you are...
+title: If you don't know where you are...
 description: ...any direction is the right direction.
 date: '2016-04-21T01:34:52.161Z'
 categories: []